 9 Pizza Styles You Can Make at Home

 The most significant difference among these pizza styles is the crust.
-The crust determines the taste, texture, thickness, and toppings of a pizza as well as the recipe.
+The crust determines a pizza’s taste, texture, thickness, toppings, and recipe.

 Types of Pizza Crust